mehulkar/mehulkar.com/source/blog/how-rails-works.md

 Let's put it together, shall we?

-1. Some random user opens up their browser and types in `myserver.com/bananas`.
+1. Someone opens up a web browser on their computer and types in `myserver.com/bananas`.
-1. Your Rails application is running on `myserver.com`
+1. Your Rails application is running on `myserver.com` listening for requests to it.
 1. Your Rails application defines a `/bananas` route that forwards to the `BananasController`.
 1. Your `BananasController` says, when someone "calls" on me, find the `bananas` view and respond with it.
 1. Your `bananas` view is an HTML file called `bananas.html` and it has a picture of a banana on it.
 1. Your `BananasController` sends `bananas.html` back to where the request came from.
 1. The user sees a picture of a banana in their browser.

 ### The big missing piece: Models